An external cause is something in the environment that affects behaviour

 Other effective (but inappropriate) ways of communicating with people that someone with limited expressive language might use include:

-Crying, screaming, shouting, spitting, scratching (self or others), throwing or damaging objects, sitting down and refusing to get up, and grabbing.
+Crying, screaming, shouting, hitting, spitting, scratching (self or others), throwing objects, throwing objects, damaging objects, sitting down and refusing to get up, grabbing.

 Sometimes, although individuals with intellectual disability may have learnt effective and appropriate ways of communicating (such as Makaton or PECS), they will use inappropriate ways of communicating (such as hitting and kicking) in some situations because they may be more efficient ways of indicating their needs and desires.
 In other words, using inappropriate ways of communicating can sometimes get a quicker and more reliable response from other people than appropriate methods.